 - a) Where there are any advertising changes, you must report the total average circulation for that Edition, which will appear on the Certificate. - b) Advertising changes are ignored for ABC purposes if: - i) They are made solely because their inclusion would, in the opinion of the publisher, the advertiser or their agency render the publication illegal in a particular territory.
-Note: This opinion must be judged reasonable by the auditor and ABC.
+Note: This opinion must be judged reasonable by the auditor and ABC. - ii) The advertisement has changed but it is the same advertiser.

-- ii) The advertisement has changed but it is the same advertiser. - c) Where the Edition is in a different format than the Main Edition for example A5 rather than A4, you must report: - For periods ending up to May 2016: the average circulation for that Edition, which will appear on the Certificate. - From periods ending June 2016: the average print percentage for each format, based on the number of copies printed for each issue in the Reporting Period.
+- c) Where the Edition is in a different format than the Main Edition for example A5 rather than A4, you must report the average print percentage for each format, based on the number of copies printed for each issue in the Reporting Period.
 This will appear on the Certificate.
 For example: Average print run: Standard Edition 73%, Travel Edition 27%. - d) If you do need to breakout an Edition then the Main Edition will be broken out as well.